jincy-p-janardhanan/Career-Information-and-Recruitment-Portal/README.md

 ## Cloud Deployments

 - App deployed on Heroku.
 Available at: https://career-info-n-recruitment.herokuapp.com/
-- AWS S3 used free-tier used for file storage.
+- AWS S3 free-tier used for file storage.

 ## Demo